 - you think creating delicious meals means buying faddy and expensive ingredients (it doesn’t need to!)

-- you want to get more confident with how you can use everyday foods and interesting flavours to spice up your dishes and get you out of cooking humdrum
+- you want to get more confident with how you can use interesting flavours to spice up your dishes and get you out of cooking humdrum

 - you'd like to explore foods and flavours that you truly enjoy and make you feel good